How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 Use These Methods to Know Which Partition Table Your Hard Disk Is Using

-There are two ways to check which partition table your disk is using – you can use the Command Prompter or you can use the disk management tool.
+There are two ways to check which partition table your disk uses – you can use the Command Prompter or the disk management tool.
 Let’s see how to use these two.

 Method #1: Using Command Prompt

-You can use Diskpart Command to check which partition table your disk is using.
+You can use Diskpart Command to check which partition table your disk uses.
 You have to open the Command Prompt as an Administrator.
-To do that, press the Windows button + X and select “Command Prompt (Admin)” or you can right-click the start button and run Command Prompt as an administrator.
+To do that, press the Windows button + X and select “Command Prompt (Admin),” or you can right-click the start button and run Command Prompt as an administrator.

 Then, type the command diskpart, press Enter, and type command list disk.